Cosmo-Tech/azure-sample-webapp/doc/powerBI.md

 _Azure Portal_ > _App Registrations_ > _[name of your webapp app registration]_ > _Certificates & secrets_.

 `CSM_API_TOKEN_AUDIENCE` is optional but strongly recommended.
 It increases security by checking the audience field in the user access token.
-The expected value is the **application id** of the Cosmo Tech API enterprise application.
+The expected value is the **application id** of the Cosmo Tech API enterprise application (you can find this value in the Azure portal, in the "_Overview_" blade of the Cosmo Tech API application that your webapp instance uses).
+The identifier value should have a pattern similar to `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.

 #### Azure Function configuration for local run